-If an issue, condition or operational situation arises that is not sufficiently covered or provided for in these Dana Point Harbor District Regulations so as to be clearly understandable, the Director, County of Orange Dana Point Harbor Department OC Dana Point Harbor shall determine how to resolve the unclear issue, condition or situation.
+If an issue, condition or operational situation or question regarding the appropriate classification of a particular use arises that is not sufficiently covered or provided for in these Dana Point Harbor District Regulations so as to be clearly understandable, the Director, County of Orange - Dana Point Harbor Department OC Dana Point Harbor shall determine how to resolve the unclear issue, condition or situation.
 Decisions of the Director, OC Dana Point Harbor may be appealed to the Director of Community Development, City of Dana Point.
 Decisions of the Director of Community Development may be appealed to the City of Dana Point Planning Commission.
 Decisions of the Planning Commission are appealed to the Dana Point City Council.
+These provisions do not limit the authority of the California Coastal Commission to interpret any provision of the certified LCP through review, on appeal, of any decision of the City of Dana Point on a coastal development permit for development within OC Dana Point Harbor.
+All such decisions of the City of Dana Point are appealable to the California Coastal Commission.